Analog Devices buying Maxim Integrated in all-stock deal

 Analog Devices Inc., based in Norwood, Massachusetts, provides technology used in everything from healthcare to transportation.

 Maxim Integrated Products, Inc., based in San Jose, California, makes chips for manufacturers, energy companies and in healthcare.
+Its shares jumped more than 15% before the opening bell Monday.